shriram-jagan/pyminiweather/README.md

   }
 }
 ```

+The numerical integration computation for a cell can be thought of as an elementwise dot product of two matrices with the matrices representing the GLL quadrature points inside the cell and the quadrature weights respectively.
+Note that the quadrature points are constructed by a linear transformation from the cell centroid and that these quadrature points are not required after this computation.
+In the above code snippet, these points are constructed on the fly and thus do not require any extra memory allocation.
+However, in the `NumPy` version of this computation, we can construct the GLL coordinates for the entire grid.
+Since there are 3 GLL points per dimension, and we simulate two-dimensional flows, we have 3x3 times the size of the regular mesh.
+This requires almost a 10X higher memory footprint to persist the mesh in memory.

+[March 7, 7PM]

 This translates to the following three operations in the array-based paradigm: create two new dimensions to the coordinate array and form the quadrature points, do element-wise matrix multiply with quadrature weights and the conservative variables computed at the quadrature points, and then reduce along the newly created axes to complete the numerical integration.
 This is shown in the code snippet below: